-An environmental air pollution episode occurs when contaminant levels exceed recommended limits established by WHO and EU and become damaging to health, especially affecting the most vulnerable groups: children, pregnant women, older people and those with asthma and heart or respiratory conditions.
+An episode of environmental pollution is an event in which the air's pollution levels exceed the threshold values recommended by WHO and the EU and become even more harmful to health, notably affecting the most vulnerable groups: people with asthma and respiratory and cardiovascular problems and elderly people.

 Such an episode is caused by the coincidence of environmental factors, such as anticyclonic situations characterised by a lack of wind and precipitation.
 In Barcelona it may occur up to 3 times a year, particularly in relation to suspended particles (PM10) and nitrogen dioxide (NO2).
 In order to reduce the effects of air pollution episodes as much as possible and to work towards decreasing daily pollution levels, Barcelona City Council has established an action plan as set out in Mesura de Govern "Programa de mesures contra la contaminació atmosfèrica de Barcelona".

 Thresholds for the two main pollutants (NO2 and PM10) at each level:

 |PM10||-||50 µg/m³ (hour)||80 µg/m³ (day) or more than 3 consecutive days 50 µg/m³ (day)|

 |Thresholds to be exceeded in more than one XVPCA station in the area|

 The Generalitat of Catalonia is responsible for declaring an atmospheric pollution episode at "Early Alert” and "Episode" levels.
 Barcelona City Council provides for a previous measure-triggering level, the “Close Monitoring”.
 Actions of the various competent authorities are focused on: